-Figure 20-2 and Figure 20-3 show the block diagrams of the MSSP module when operating in I2C mode.
+Figure 21-1 shows the block diagram of the MSSP module when operating in I2C mode.

 Both the SCL and SDA connections are bidirectional open-drain lines, each requiring pull-up resistors for the supply voltage.
 Pulling the line to ground is considered a logical zero and letting the line float is considered a logical one.